Identify "phishing" and "spoofing" emails

 - Full credit card numbers

-Legitimate messages sent by Google may ask you to click a link to verify your email address.
-If we're unable to verify the information in your Google Wallet account, we'll request additional documentation from you by sending an email from firstname.lastname@example.org or noreply@Wallet.l.google.com.
-This email will ask you to sign in to your Google Wallet account and submit documents that verify your billing details.
-Google won't ask you to provide this sort of information until you've successfully signed in to your account.
+Real messages from Google might ask you to click a link to verify your email address, but you won't need to enter any information.
+If we can't verify your Google Wallet information, we might send you an email from email@example.com or firstname.lastname@example.org, and ask you to sign in to your Wallet and send certain documents that verify your billing details.
+Google won't ask you for any information until you've signed in at wallet.google.com.